5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 The OpenCore EFI also includes the latest Booter and Kernel patches which make use of macOSes virtualization capabilities (VMM) to spoof a special Board-ID which allows installing and running macOS Big Sur and Monterey with SMBIOS `MacBookPro10,1`for Ivy Bridge CPUs.
 With this, you can enjoy the benefits of optimal CPU Power Management *and* System Updates which wouldn't be possible when using the well-known`-no_compat_chack` boot arg.
 If you want to know how these patches work, [read this](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof).

-Any requests about macOS Ventura will be ignored!
-Why?
-Because installing Ventura on Ivy Bridge is a hassle on it's own, performance is bad and HD 4000 drivers [don't work properly](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/1008).

 ### Audio Working on Docking Stations
 I created my own AppleALC Layout-ID which supports the Lenovo Mini Dock 3 Type 4337 and 4338 Docking Stations.
 It uses Layout-ID 39 and has been integrated into AppleALC since [version 1.7.3](https://github.com/acidanthera/AppleALC/releases/tag/1.7.3)